Jonah-Gates/action_item_tracker/README.md

-Web application currently deployed on a PythonAnywhere server and can be viewed by visiting https://jonahsactionitemtracker.pythonanywhere.com/.
+Web application currently deployed on a PythonAnywhere server but not currently maintained.

 The application is devoted to increasing productivity in a professional environment.
 Utilizes a backend sqlite database to keep track of user information, action items, and meetings.
 Can update action item completion, make edits by adding a new note to the action item, and filter the action items by user name and meeting name.